scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 The experiment can be run through its command-line interface, or directly from Python by calling ``ex.run()``.
 Both modes offer the same ways for passing options, setting parameters, and adding observers.
-Once this experiment is started Sacred will 1) interpret the options 2) evaluate the parameter configuration 3) gathers information about dependencies and host, and 4) constructs and calls a ``Run`` object that is responsible for executing the main function.
+Once this experiment is started Sacred will 1) interpret the options, 2) evaluate the parameter configuration, 3) gathers information about dependencies and host, and 4) constructs and calls a ``Run`` object that is responsible for executing the main function.
 In the previous minimal example the output would look like this:

 .. code-block:: bash